Chiral symmetry restoration effects onto the meson spectrum from a Dyson-Schwinger and Bethe-Salpeter approach

-In view of the results presented here a re-examination of these observed degeneracies with respect of their relation to the analytic properties of the quark propagator and bound state kernels at these temperatures seems worthwhile.
+{In lattice calculations one already observes degeneracies between, e.g., mesonic vector and axialvector correlators at temperatures above the chiral cross-over, see, e.g., \cite{Rohrhofer:2019qwq}.} In view of the results presented here, a re-examination of these observed degeneracies with respect to their relation to the analytic properties of the quark propagator and bound state kernels at these temperatures seems worthwhile.
 Such an investigation may well add to a further understanding of the physics and symmetries of strongly interacting matter in the temperature regime around and slightly above the chiral crossover.